 Past performance of the VCT shares is no indication of future performance.
 The net asset value of the Ventus Funds is dependent on the performance of the underlying operational companies in the portfolio.
 Whilst the Boards have each stated objectives to "to achieve a sustainable level of dividends and to protect and enhance the company’s capital", there can be no guarantee that these objectives will be achieved.

 The Ventus Funds, Ventus VCT plc and Ventus 2 VCT plc, were launched in 2005 and 2006 respectively.
 They are Venture Capital Trusts, managed by Temporis Capital, with full listings on the London Stock Exchange.The Ventus Funds have raised and invested over £50 million in companies which have developed and constructed renewable energy projects in the UK: wind, hydro-electric and land-fill gas.
-Their investment portfolios are now comprised of companies all of which own projects that are operational and generating electricity and revenue.
+Their investment portfolios were comprised of companies all of which own projects that are operational and generating electricity and revenue.

 The Boards of the Ventus Funds have carried out an extensive review of the future of the Funds and have concluded that it is in the best interest of shareholders to dispose of the Funds’ assets and to return net proceeds to shareholders.
 Each Fund held a general meeting on 19 May 2021 to vote on a resolution for each Fund to sell its assets and discontinue as a venture capital trust.
 The resolution was passed by the shareholders of each Fund by more than 98% of the vote.
-The Boards and the Investment Manager are working with Ernst & Young LLP to assess the Funds’ assets and determine the transaction path to deliver the best outcome for shareholders.
+The Boards and the Investment Manager worked with Ernst & Young LLP to assess the Funds’ assets and determine a transaction path to deliver the best outcome for shareholders.

-Further information about the Directors’ recommendation and details about how shareholders can vote on the resolutions of each Fund is set out in the Circular issued on 13 April 2021.
+Further information about the Directors’ recommendation is set out in the Circular issued on 13 April 2021.